 Getting started with pastels

 Soft pastel sticks do become dusty or dirty when transporting, so carry a cloth to wipe them off before pastel drawing.
-It's generally easier to work on a toned surface rather than pure white.
+It's generally easier to work on a toned surface rather than on pure white.
 You can buy toned paper, or tone it yourself using an acrylic or watercolour wash.

 Soft pastels have a rich, buttery feel and are easy to blend.
 Hard pastels, including pastel pencils, are great for adding detail to pastel drawing.
 Oil pastels have an oil binder, are less opaque than soft pastels and don’t smudge as easily.
 The newest water-soluble pastels create semi-transparent washes when water is brushed over them.

-02. Layering and smudging
+02. Layering and smudging with pastels

 Pastels are blended on the art surface, rather than on a palette.
 A variety of colours can be achieved through layering and smudging.
 Start with darker colours, working up to light.